farsider350/p2pool-oneclick/README.md

 		git clone https://github.com/farsider350/p2pool-oneclick.git ~/p2pool-oneclick
 		cd ~/p2pool-oneclick
-		git checkout ltc-zenchain
+		git checkout auscash
 		chmod a+x install.sh
 		./install.sh

 Once finished, start Core Wallet of choice, you can copy the ~/p2pool-oneclick/Start-P2pool/ folder anywhere you like and run by Double Clicking the desired p2pool from within the folder.

-		Forward ports 9326-9327 for LTC and 9332-9333 for BTC to access your node from outside your local network and to get better peer connections.
+		Forward ports 2015-2016 to access your node from outside your local network and to get better peer connections.

 **Running optional commands:**

 		cd p2pool-oneclick
-		nano btcp2poolmerge.sh
+		nano ausp2poolmerge.sh
 		or
-		nano ltcp2poolmerge.sh
+		nano ausp2pool.sh

-		**Edit the file with**
+		**Edit the file with any of the following commands**

 **usage:**

 		run_p2pool.py [-h] [--version]
-		[--net {bitcoin,fastcoin,litecoin,terracoin}] [--testnet]
+		[--testnet]
 		[--debug] [-a ADDRESS] [--datadir DATADIR]
 		[--logfile LOGFILE] [--merged MERGED_URLS]
 		[--give-author DONATION_PERCENTAGE] [--iocp]